 DANIELLE K. KILGO

-Before pursuing my doctoral degree, I worked as a photographer, designer, and writer.
+Prior to pursuing my research career, I worked as a photographer, designer, and writer.
 A trained journalist, I later worked in non-profit health and education public relations positions, where I was responsible for print and web publication creation, marketing & recruitment, design, writing, photography, and social media management.